The Danger of Cheap Acquisition

 But as more competitors started advertising, and as users become more used to the ad units, they started to ignore them.
 It’s much less common (from what I’ve seen) for people to consistently drive sub $1 installs from FB — a trend that’s unlikely to change.

-To combat blindness, companies will often experiment with changes to ad formats.
+To combat blindness, companies will often experiment with changes to the ad formats.
 Some are beneficial, some aren’t.
 But all of them can mess with the effectiveness of your campaign.
 If you have a great single image creative, but the format moves in favor of carousel, multiple image units, your campaign has to change or be abandoned.
 This pace of change continues to accelerate, which makes milking a great campaign harder to do.

 Having a great acquisition playbook can certainly be valuable.
 If the relationship between acquisition cost and lifetime value makes sense, you can and should pump as much money into paid acquisition as you can.
 But smart acquirers look for more than cheap acquisition strategies that dump everyone out on the other end.